Sarfraz Bugti: Early life and education

-Sarfraz was born in a village of Dera Bugti, Balochistan, Pakistan.
+Sarfraz was born on 1 June 1980, in a village in Bekar, Dera Bugti, Balochistan, Pakistan.

 His father Mir Ghulam Qadir Masori Bugti was a tribal elder of the Masori sub-clan of the Bugti tribe who was a member of General Zia's Majlis-e-Shoora before becoming a part of the Pakistan People's Party (PPP).
 Mir Ghulam was known to be active against the sardari or neo-feudal system of Balochistan and being a political rival of Nawab Akbar Bugti.

 His brother Jan Mohammad Bugti has also been active in politics as a PPP candidate.

 Sarfraz completed his early education at the Lawrence College, Murree before enrolling at the Quaid-i-Azam University, Islamabad to study Defence and Strategic Studies (DSS) but had to interrupt his higher education when his father was jailed by Pervez Musharraf.

 Sarfraz was arrested in 2007 when he reached his village to oversee preparations for the forthcoming elections and later jailed under maintenance of public order charges and Jan Muhammad Bugti was allegedly kidnapped by security agencies from the office of the Election Commission in Dera Bugti when he had gone there to file his nomination paper.

 Later, he tried to join the Pakistan Army and to pass the Inter-Services Selection Board (ISSB) exams.